 However, diuretics can be a challenge because they also deplete the body’s vitamins and minerals.
 As you know, B vitamins are water soluble which means that they are depleted by the kidneys.

-People at high risk for atrial fibrillation and certain congenital disorders These new generation blood thinners are Zarelto, Eliquis and Pradaxa.
+People at high risk for atrial fibrillation and certain congenital disorders These new-generation blood thinners are Xarelto, Eliquis and Pradaxa.

 People are living great lives with CHF.
 The key to having a productive life with CHF is to be compliant with your medications and treatment.

 How are you coping with CHF?
 Leave me a comment below